krishnadasm012-tech/2022-world-cup-analysis/README.md

 -   IVT Traffic Analysis Dashboard
 Designing a fraud detection dashboard using Power BI to identify invalid traffic patterns and showcase BI storytelling skills.
 - Portfolio Website Deployment
-Building and customizing a React-based portfolio to host projects, certifications, and professional branding—deploying via Vercel.
+Building and customizing a React-based portfolio to host projects, certifications, and professional branding deploying via Vercel.
 - LinkedIn Content Series
 Creating educational posts on dashboard design, data cleaning, and digital-first learning to engage peers and recruiters.